trilemma-dev/Blessed/README.md

 For completeness the Service Management capability to enable and disable login items via `launchd` is also included; see `LaunchdManager.enableLoginItem(forBundleIdentifier:)` and `LaunchdManager.disableLoginItem(forBundleIdentifier:)`.

+## Authorization
+In some more advanced circumstances you may to want directly interact with macOS's Security Server via the `Authorization` class.

+If you only need to check if a user can perform an operation, use `checkRights(_:environment:options:)` without needing to create an `Authorization` instance.

+Otherwise you'll typically want to initialize an instance via `init()` and then subsequently request rights with `requestRights(_:environment:options:)` or  `requestRightsAsync(_:environment:options:callback:)`.

 ## Defining Custom Rights
 macOS's authorization system is built around the concept of rights.
 The Policy Database contains definitions for all